 Being able to state your experience and abilities in your own words is a skill worth investing in.

-It is an unfortunate fact of life that people who are charged with the hiring of staff look for what is wrong with a resume more than what is right with it.
+It is an unfortunate fact of life that people who are responsible for hiring staff look for what is wrong with a Resume more than what is right with it.
 They are on the lookout for common Resume mistakes so that they can rule you out.

-They are usually inundated with so many applications for a position that they have time to glance only briefly at each one, seeking to eliminate enough candidates so that they can get things down to a more manageable level.
+They are usually inundated with so many applications for a position that they have time to glance only briefly at each one.
+Quickly they will eliminate enough candidates so that they can get things down to a more manageable level.

 Recruiters will dismiss applications based upon seemingly arbitrary factors such as font choice, layout or because the author is seeming to be too creative.

-Having your professional profile statement, key skills list, employment history and qualifications arranged in a professional-looking format is crucial to ensuring that you get shortlisted for an interview.
+Having your keyword-optimised professional profile statement, key skills list, employment history and qualifications arranged in a professional-looking format is crucial.

-Sending out the same resume to every job you apply for may seem to improve your chances mathematically, but unless the skills and experience you have listed accurately match those on the job advertisement it will almost certainly be a waste of time sending it out at all.
+Sending out the same Resume to every job you apply for may seem to improve your chances mathematically.
+However, unless the skills and experience match those on the job advertisement, it might not work.

-You can also contact us for a resume assessment.
+You can also contact us for a Resume assessment.
 We’re happy to give you a few pointers on how to make your Resume better.
 What’s more, we will certainly help you fix the common Resume mistakes that could be costing you job interviews!

 Good luck with your job search!